 - Miso: This Japanese fermented soybean paste adds savoriness (“umami”).
 Look for it in the refrigerated section (next to tofu, kimchi, etc.) or in the international foods aisle.
 Don’t hesitate to buy it if it’s your first time!
 Miso lasts forever in the fridge (like, a whole year) and there’s hundreds of ways to use it in vegan cooking.

-- Tomato Paste: Lisa’s recipe calls for it, but I almost never use this ingredient myself.
-I can never use up the whole can on time, so it always goes bad on me.
+- Tomato Paste: Lisa’s recipe calls for it, but I almost never use this ingredient myself because I can never use up the whole can on time.
 The good news: you can sub with ketchup!

 - Breadcrumbs: Plain store-bought ‘crumbs are best here.
 I recommend Whole Foods’ 365 brand – it’s vegan and has minimal ingredients.